paraspell/docs/docs/sdk/AssetPallet.md

 "Astar"
 ```

-## Import Chains as constant
+## Import Chains as types
-There are 5 options for constants you can choose based on your prefference
+There are 5 options for types you can choose based on your prefference
 ```ts
 // Export all Parachains
 console.log(TParachain)